 Fifth, pluralism requires the nurturing of constructive dialogue to reveal both common understandings and real differences.
 Not everyone at the “table” will agree with one another; the process of public dialogue will inevitably reveal areas of disagreement as well.
 Pluralism involves the commitment to be at the table—with one’s beliefs.
 Discovering where these “tables” are in American society and encouraging a climate conducive to dialogue is critically important for the flourishing of a civil society.

 So where are those public spaces, those “tables” where people of various traditions and beliefs meet in American society?
 In neighborhoods and community organizations, schools and colleges, legislatures and courts, zoning boards and planning commissions, interfaith councils and coalitions, chaplaincies and hospitals.
-In every one of these areas of public life, Americans are now facing new questions, new challenges, and new tensions in appropriating a more complex sense of who “we” now are.
+In every one of these areas of public life, Americans are now facing new questions, new challenges, and new tensions in appropriating a more complex sense of who “we” are now.